 Since my affairs in game development have never proved fruitful, I’ve always been on the receiving end of press releases and related emails.
-As such, it wasn’t until recently that I fully realized how daunting it can be, reaching out to someone with your game, asking for coverage.
-Time is limited and all, you’ll also have to make your pitch as awesome as possible, so they’ll feature your creation over someone else’s.
+As such, it wasn’t until recently that I fully realized how daunting it can be to reach out to someone with your game, asking for coverage.
+Time is limited and all, but you’ll also have to make your pitch as awesome as possible, so they’ll feature your creation over someone else’s.
 Don’t let any of that stop you though!
 Remember: he who dares, wins.
 Welcome to The Indie Post.

 While nowhere near as elaborate or time-consuming as press releases, gaming journalists do have a fair share of emails going out the door on a daily basis.
 Review key requests, “I wrote about your game” notes and so on.
 But obviously, it’s not the same as poking someone to ask for coverage.
 However much pride I take in my work, very few of my articles carry the amount of weight a fully fleshed-out video game does.